beancount/ledger2beancount/README.md

 ### Partly supported

 * Amounts
+    * Amounts without commodities (not supported in beancount)
     * Decimal comma (not supported in beancount)
 * Dates
     * Dates on posting-level (no equivalence in beancount)